DIY Jasmine Trellis wall

 Star Jasmine on the front of the house.

-This picture is not recent; the Star Jasmine has barely grown in two years.
+This picture is not recent.
+The Star Jasmine has barely grown in two years.
 It usually loses almost all its leaves because the afternoon sun can get intense on this side of our backyard.
 I need to find a way to help it grow, but unfortunately, we have pool equipment on that side, and there are water and electrical lines underground where the two planters are located.

 Q: Do you water it daily or do you have drip irrigation?